Smit5al/NBA_player_stats/README.md

 REB : A rebound occurs when a shot does not go in the net, instead bouncing off the rim or backboard into the hands of a player below.

-start position : center forword guard
+Positions : center forword guard

-top 5 player with most reb
-least 5

-offensive rebounds are hard to get as compare to def rebound